 To apply for our sandwich placements, you must be recognised and supported by your university.

 You will also be eligible to live and work in the UK for the duration of the placement (STFC will not apply for visa’s or permits to work on behalf of candidates).

 We welcome students who are studying at university outside of the UK, so long as you meet the above criteria, and a representative from your University is able to visit the site during their placement.
 Please note that STFC will not reimburse travel costs to and from the UK for interview.
 Reasonable travel costs within the UK may be reimbursed.

 Sandwich student vacancies are advertised in October and November each year with interviews in early December.

-Summer vacation scheme placements for summer 2016 will be available from the end of March The Sandwich Student recruitment process is managed on behalf of STFC by the UK Shared Business Services (UK SBS).
-Search our current vacancies on the UK SBS website.
-Here you will be able to submit a CV and covering letter and track the progress of your application.
+The Sandwich Student recruitment process is managed on behalf of STFC by the UK Shared Business Services (UK SBS).
+When the campaign opens you will be able to search for vacancies on TopCareer.jobs Here you will be able to submit a CV and covering letter and track the progress of your application.

 You can apply for up to three Sandwich student placements.

 If you have any difficulties applying for any of the vacancies please telephone 01793 867003.